orlp/pygrafix/readme.txt

 Compiling on Windows
 --------------------
-On Windows it's almost the same, except than with MinGW.
+Windows doesn't come with a C compiler, so I recommend installing GCC.
+This can be done by installing MinGW through TDM-GCC (http://tdm-gcc.tdragon.net/).
+Make sure to get the 32-bit version, just like Python.

+You'll also need CMake, so get it from http://www.cmake.org/ (win32 installer).
+The same goes for Cython, get it from http://www.cython.org/ (win32 installer)

 First we need to compile GLFW:

     > mkdir libs\glfw\build
     > cd libs\glfw\build
     > cmake -G "MinGW Makefiles" ..
     > make

-And then pygg2:
+And then pygrafix itself:

     > cd ..\..\..
     > python setup.py build --compiler=mingw32
-    > python setup.py
+    > python setup.py install

 It might be possible that you get an error about "-mno-cygwin".
 In order to fix this you must go to your python install folder, find a file named "distutils.py" and